cockroachdb/docs/v20.1/gssapi_authentication.md

       The syntax is based on the `pg_hba.conf` standard for PostgreSQL which is documented [here](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html).
 It can be used to exclude other users from Kerberos authentication.

 8. Create CockroachDB users for every Kerberos user.
 Ensure the username does not have the `DOMAIN.COM` realm information.
-For example, if one of your Kerberos user has a username `carl@realm.com`, then you need to create a CockroachDB user with the username `carl`:
+For example, if one of your Kerberos users has a username `carl@realm.com`, then you need to create a CockroachDB user with the username `carl`:

     {% include copy-clipboard.html %}
     ~~~ sql